valqelyan/picsart-assignment/README.md

 - React Query
 - TypeScript
 - 1-2 hooks from [@uidotdev/usehooks](https://github.com/uidotdev/usehooks)
-- Styled-components (CSS-in-JS)
+- Tailwindcss
 - Pexels API

+⚠️ **I chose TailwindCSS instead of CSS-in-JS.
+While CSS-in-JS offers benefits like scoped styles and dynamic theming, it can sometimes lead to larger bundle sizes and runtime overhead.**
+**Hopefully, this won’t be judged too harshly.**

 ---